Publishing content on LinkedIn Pulse

 - Have colleagues, friends, or family members review and edit your long-form posts

-Aside from the content and structure of your articles, there are a few points to remember in making your post successful:
+Aside from the content and structure of your articles, there are a few points to remember in making your Pulse post's successful.

 Research from Noah Kagan and Search Wilderness analyses the 3,000 most successful LinkedIn Pulse posts to find that ‘how-to’ posts and listicles perform the best, whereas question posts perform poorly in comparison.